Handpicked VPNs for Every Use (Cheapest VPN First)

 SaferVPN, a NetProtect brand, is probably best suited for anyone who just wishes to browse safely in their everyday activities.
 If your priority is to easily connect to the closest server or let your VPN app automatically connect you to the fastest server, SaferVPN will work for you.
 From billing and invoicing practices to customer support, SaferVPN offers a pretty smooth and transparent experience.
 You can still use peer-to-peer servers in a few select locations, but there are honestly better VPNs for that purpose.

 NordVPN is by far the most popular offshore VPN service with the largest number of VPN servers worldwide.
 An independently audited VPN, NordVPN does not collect or store any logs, including connection date, data transferred and servers used.
 Its thorough focus on privacy is further strengthened by a variety of specialty servers, including P2P servers, Double VPN (with your traffic encrypted twice), Onion over VPN (giving you a layer of anonymity) and Obfuscated servers (helping you bypass censorship).
 On top of it all, NordVPN includes a feature called CyberSec, a technology to block ads and malicious sites.
-NordVPN has the best price on a three-year plan – you get 70% off.
+NordVPN has the best price on a two-year plan – you get 68% off.